A self-guided walking tour along a continuous route through central Japan.

 The Japanese are a delightful, friendly and helpful people.
 You will have ample opportunity to meet and share in the stories of those who still live and work along the route as you walk in the footsteps of the travellers of old along country roads and forest trails; past paddy fields and remote farmhouses; over passes and through old post towns.
 Some of the post towns, which line the old highway, have been providing respite and refuge for centuries and still retain a charm of another age, the Edo Period (1603–1868) and the days of the samurai.
 Here we find the traditional wayside inns that provide you with friendly and atmospheric overnight accommodation at the end of a day’s walk.
 In an ambience reminiscent of the scenes found in the great artist Hiroshige’s woodblock prints, you relax in distinctively Japanese surroundings of shoji sliding paper screens and tatami straw mat flooring.
 Japanese baths, sourced in some inns from onsen thermal hot springs, are an excellent way to relax and luxuriate in at the end of the day.
 Your hosts provide you with a warm welcome and feasts of home-cooked, regional cuisine, many of the ingredients of which they will have grown or sourced from the surrounding forests themselves.

 The Nakasendo Wayfarer starts in either Ena or, if you add the optional Pre-Tour Extension tour, Inuyama.
 Both towns are easily reached by train from Nagoya, which itself is easily reached by Shinkansen bullet train from Japan’s major airports.
 The Nakasendo Wayfarer includes easy-to-follow, detailed instructions on how to join and prepare for the tour.
-The daily walking distance is between 10–24kms (6.2–14.9 miles) and options are provided to lengthen or shorten the daily itinerary to suit your energy levels.
+The daily walking distance is between 10–24kms (6.2–14.9 miles) and options may be provided to lengthen or shorten each day’s itinerary to suit your energy levels.
 There are several passes to be negotiated along the route but these can be climbed at a comfortable pace and usually take less than 30 minutes to reach the top.
 Your main baggage, sent ahead by courier, is with you each evening for every night of the tour except one.
 On one morning, a taxi is reserved to transfer you to the start of a more remote walking path.

 What is included?